-The long-term loans to the shareholder: Management performs a yearly assessment of the financial performance of BATIF plc and its ability to repay the loans provided by the Company by reviewing the approved BATIF plc annual financial statements, taking into account credit ratings by credit agencies granted to BATIF plc in order to determine potential credit risk.
+The long-term loans (which includes the current portion which is specified in Note 4) due to the shareholder: Management performs a yearly assessment of the financial performance of BATIF plc and its ability to repay the loans provided by the Company by reviewing the approved BATIF plc annual financial statements, taking into account credit ratings by credit agencies granted to BATIF plc in order to determine potential credit risk.
 Furthermore, there is a guarantee provided by BAT plc in relation to the long-term loans to the shareholder.
 Therefore, management also performs a yearly assessment of the financial performance of BAT plc and its ability to exercise the obligations under this guarantee by reviewing the approved BAT plc annual financial statements, taking into account credit ratings by credit agencies granted to BAT plc in order to determine potential credit risk.